mstcl/mstcl.github.io/_posts/2021-08-25-bash-scripting.md

 - It cannot *yet* create the required directories for the symlink if they don't exist.
 This is probably an easy addition but I'm lazy, and this works well enough, once I have to set up another box, I will try to implement some sort of `mkdir -p` command so I don't have to create a billion folders
 - It can detect if a file of the same name as the symlink already exists, and if so, rename it to `*.old` and then perform the symlinking, however, if the conflicted file is another symlink, this does not work.
     - The workaround might be to detect if it is a symlink, and then simply removing the symlink instead.

+## Update: Feb 01 2022

+I have for a long time moved on from this shell script and file structure, my folder remains, but now it has the same file structure as my home directory, imagine it as a tiny home directory.
+The main files I want to push to git remain in `dotfiles/` and I symlink the folders I want manually.
+I think this is faster, and plus, I am not deploying this particular setup on anything else other than my desktop, so I don't see the point of doing this a second time.
+Yes, that means I might have vouched not to reinstall my OS for at least another 5 years.